 2. Measuring progress

-Measuring your progress as you go help to keep your motivation at a high level.
+Measuring your progress as you go helps to keep your motivation at a high level.
 Keep accurate notes each time you work out and take pictures.
-You'll be able to see and track your progress along the way — exciting you and motivating you for more.
+You'll be able to see and track your progress along the way — exciting you and motivating you even more!
 For example, you'll be able to see how many reps you can perform with a specific weight when strength training.
 You may also want to use the stairs at your apartment block to help you gauge progress related to that earlier goal.
 How many flights of stairs can you walk up now before getting out of breath?
 Reflect on your past situations so that you can see the progress you've made.
 You'll be shocked!

 3. Determining achievability

 Make sure your SMART fitness goals are not too far out of reach.
 If they're not realistic and achievable, you may struggle to hold yourself accountable and stay motivated.
-If you're in the gym, be wary of comparing yourself to the chiselled bodybuilder beside you.
+If you're in the gym, be wary of comparing yourself to the chiseled bodybuilder beside you.
 You should certainly be inspired, but trust the process and don't rush it.
 Likewise, don't expect to run from the bottom of that staircase to the top floor the first try, and understand that it will take time.
 The trick is to set realistic, bite-size goals.

 4. Calculating relevancy

 If you're like most people with a busy schedule, you may find it hard to devote all day to fitness.
 You may only be able to attend the gym three times a week or go for a run at specific times during the working day.
 All of this can make it more difficult for you to progress as quickly as you might otherwise like, but this is perfectly normal.
 Therefore, tempering your goals to be relevant to you, your current fitness schedule, and your available time is crucial for eventually reaching the goals you have set.